thepeopleseason/planechase/README.md

 TODO
 ----

-* Fix phenomena to Eternities Map on Hellrides.
-* EDH-safe decks
+* EDH-safe and remote-safe decks
-* Pre-load next deck items
+* Make Spatial Merging have its own div so other phenomena don't overwrite the merged planes

 Contact
 -------